Diontae Johnson Player Prop Bets for NFL Week 18 | Pittsburgh vs. Baltimore 1/9/2022

 Matchup vs. Baltimore

-- In his five matchups against the Ravens, Johnson's 47.6 receiving yards average is 25.9 less than his over/under for Sunday's game (73.5).
+- Johnson's 47.6 receiving yards per game in his five matchups against the Ravens are 22.9 fewer than his over/under for Sunday's game.

-- Johnson has caught a touchdown pass versus the Ravens once, and had multiple TDs in that game.
+- In five matchups with the Ravens, Johnson has had a TD catch once (including multiple scores in that game).

-- The 296.4 yards per game the Ravens are giving up through the air makes them the NFL's worst pass defense.
+- The Ravens are conceding 296.4 passing yards per game this season, the NFL's worst pass defense.

-- At 1.9 passing TDs conceded per game, the Ravens defense is ranked 30th in the NFL.
+- The Ravens have allowed 30 passing TDs this year (1.9 per game), ranking them 30th among NFL defenses.

 Recent Performances